 A scientific basis for management policy

-The MDBSY project drew heavily on CSIRO's expertise, understanding and global leadership in water science and management.
-Involving more than 170 people from 15 organisations – the MDBSY remains the largest single project ever undertaken by CSIRO.
+The Murray-Darling Basin Sustainable Yields (MDBSY) project drew heavily on CSIRO's expertise, understanding and global leadership in water science and management.
+Involving more than 170 people from 15 organisations.

 CSIRO engaged closely with State and Federal agencies to connect state-based models and produce one large integrated model of the Murray-Darling Basin, enabling a complete and consistent analysis of the Basin’s current and future water resources.
 The "multiple benefits" project also involved CSIRO bringing together at an unprecedented scale its own expertise with others in the national innovation system to deliver a quality assured, commercially credible and policy relevant product.

 CSIRO's involvement ensured that trusted scientific advice was provided to a highly contested public policy challenge.

 The research has provided governments, industry and communities with trusted information to guide future resource planning, management and investment in the Basin.

 The research has directly informed development of the Basin Plan and investments made under the Federal Government’s National Plan for Water Security.

 ACIL Tasman1 have estimated that the MDBSY project saved an estimated $2.8 billion in better risk management of water.